First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 TORRES: Good.
 I'll reserve some holodeck time as soon as we're back.

-CO-OPERATIVE [OC]: Chakotay, can you hear us?
+COOPERATIVE [OC]: Chakotay, can you hear us?

 CHAKOTAY: Did you say something?